AdamChan-ML/Resort-Room-Booking-System/README.md

 3. Text files are utilized as databases to store informtion regarding to customers, rooms and more in the system.
 4. Taxes Imposed are service tax (10% of total room charges) and tourism tax (RM10 per night)
 5. Object Oriented Programming (OOP) concepts are implemented in this system.

+## Notes:
+1. For more additional information or preview the user interfaces of the system, please refer to the system documentation provided in the repository.